google/REAPER/README.md

 introduced by some close-talking microphones or by well-intended recording-studio filtering, including rumble removal, should be avoided, for best results.
-A rumble filter is provided within REAPER as the recommended high-pass pre-filtering option, and is implemented as a symmetric FIR filter that introduces no phase distortion.
+A rumble filter is provided within REAPER as the recommended (default) high-pass pre-filtering option, and is implemented as a symmetric FIR filter that introduces no phase distortion.

+The help text _(-h)_ provided by the _reaper_ program describes various output options, including debug output of some of the feature signals.
+Of special interest is the residual waveform which may be used to check for the expected waveshape.
+During non-nasalized, open vocal tract vocalizations (such as /a/), each period should show a somewhat noisy version of the derivative of the glottal flow.
+If the computed residual deviates radically from this ideal, the Hilbert transform option _(-t)_ might improve matters.

 ## The REAPER Algorithm: